Missouri DWI Laws

-- A DWI in Missouri can carry a mixture of fines, jail, loss of driving priveledges and other penalties
+- A DWI in Missouri can carry a mixture of fines, jail, loss of driving privileges and other penalties.

 Talk with a Lawyer about Missouri DWI Laws.

-This page was developed by a DWI lawyer in Springfield MO, who defends clients in courts, but there are plenty of good reasons not to try and figure this out by yourself.
+This page was developed by a DWI lawyer in Springfield MO, who defends clients in courts, but there are plenty of good reasons not to try to figure this out by yourself.
+These include:

-- A prosecutor, who’s only job is to convict you will your opponent in court
+- The prosecutor’s job is to get a conviction will be your opponent in court.

-- Missouri DWI laws are not insanely complicated, but successfully winning a not-guilty verdict is much harder
+- Missouri DWI laws are not insanely complicated, but successfully winning a DWI case through a not-guilty verdict is much harder.

 Law Office of Timothy R. Brown